hayleylim05/Ministry-Portal/README.md

 **What you can do**
 - **Announcements** — Add, edit, or remove announcements.
 You can upload an image, set a date, and tag each post.
 - **Handbook** — Add or edit sections and chapters.
 The editor supports rich text formatting (bold, italics, headings, lists).
+- **Resources** — Upload resources for Co-workers in the form of external links or a typed out article.
 - **Export** — Download the full Co-workers Handbook as a Word document (.docx) at any time.